Overview

 Categories & Search

 Users are presented with a list of merchants in the SDK (unless you provide a single merchant as described above).
 Accompanying the list is a set of categories and a search experience.
 Each of these components is visible to users by default (as set in Knot’s backend).
+You can choose to remove either of them by settinguseCategories: false

 and useSearch: false